AjWestfield/SuperGPT/README.md

-# Morphic
+# SuperGPT

-An AI-powered search engine with a generative UI.
+An AI-powered search engine with a generative UI based on the Morphic project.

 ![capture](/public/screenshot-2025-05-04.png)